 Similar to the Cobb salad, Jambalaya was made on a complete whim.
-As historians put it, a traveler arrived at a New Orleans Inn several hours after dinner had been served, but the Inn’s cook threw something together for the exhausted man to feast on.
+As historians put it, a traveler arrived at a New Orleans inn several hours after dinner had been served, but the Inn’s cook threw something together for the exhausted man to feast on.
 And just like that, the dish of chicken, sausage, and/or seafood with an assortment of Creole seasonings, rice, bell pepper, onion, and garlic was born.

 Biscuits ‘n Gravy

 Ah, the onion ring—a classic substitution for the french fry.
 The earliest recipe shockingly dates back to 1802 with John Molland’s cookbook, The Art of Cookery Made Easy and Refined.
 His recipe called for fried onions with parmesan cheese.
-The next recipe did not follow 1910 in the "Middletown, New Daily Times.
-It’s interesting how such a popular (and naughty) side dish today took a little over an entire century to gain popularity upon its inception!
+The next recipe did not follow until 1910 in the Middletown, New Daily Times.
+It’s interesting how such a popular side dish today took a little over an entire century to gain popularity upon its inception!

-Chicago Style Deep Dish Pizza
+Chicago-Style Deep Dish Pizza

-A hot dog vendor in South Philadelphia named Pat Oliveri spontaneously made the decision to throw a slab of beef on the grill one day.
+A hot dog vendor in South Philadelphia named Pat Olivieri spontaneously made the decision to throw a slab of beef on the grill one day.
 A taxicab driver supposedly caught a mere whiff of the aroma and asked if he could have a steak sandwich.
-Within days, cab drivers from all around the city were coming to Oliveri for his killer steak sammies.
+Within days, cab drivers from all around the city were coming to Oliveri for his steak sammies.